Possessive Pronouns – Guide, Examples & Practice

 • The very big house is theirs.

-To assist your learning, we offer an illustration depicting the information above.
+To assist your learning, we have created an illustration depicting the information above.

 Possessive-pronouns-adjectives